 "If Not Us" was a project of All Together Now in collaboration with Denver's Buntport Theater, Denver Foundation's Arts Affinity Group, East High School, Warm Cookies of the Revolution and Colorado Public Television.
 The project brought together local high school students and seasoned community activists to share stories about civil rights.
 The students then staged a play based on the stories, bringing art and community together.
 View the PBS documentary about the project:

-Our local and national partners help in numerous ways including sponsoring a session, inviting individuals from their communities to attend All Together Now Storied Sessions, providing meeting spaces and support staff, and sharing the online stories.
+Our local and national All Together Now partners helped in numerous ways, including sponsoring the initiative, inviting individuals from their communities to attend All Together Now Storied Sessions, providing meeting spaces and support staff, and sharing the collection of stories online.